-- A modest restriction in calories - An increased intake of fiber (fruits, vegetables, and grains) - A reduction of the total fat calories in our diets to 30 percent or less, with particular attention to lowering saturated fats from animal products and tropical oils - An increase of calories from carbohydrates to 55 percent or more
+- A modest restriction in calories - An increase in use of fiber (fruits, vegetables, and grains) - A reduction of the total fat calories in our diets to 30 percent or less, with particular attention to lowering saturated fats from animal products and tropical oils. - An increase of calories from carbohydrates to 55 percent or more of total calories consumed.

 In addition, reputable experts emphasize exercise as a critical, if not the most important ingredient, in a successful weight reduction plan.
-This is where J'ARMing enters the picture.
+This is where J'ARMING enters the picture.

 I tell my patients that dieting can be "a piece of cake."
+It

-It doesn't need to be difficult if we just "chip" away, little by little, until we eventually have the body weight (within genetic reason) that is our goal.
+doesn't need to be difficult if we just "chip" away, little by little, until we eventually have the body weight (within genetic reason) that is our goal.